-This set of lessons is a positive and productive library orientation for ELL Level 1 Newcomers.
+This set of library lessons is a positive and productive library orientation for ELL Level 1 Newcomers.
 They especially like Visit #3 about The Library Dragon because I have a huge stuffed dragon that students sit around during the read-aloud.

 After these lessons students feel very comfortable talking to me and using the library, so ensuing library visits are every other week like other ELA classes.
 Although we’ve had different ELL teachers through the years, they all look forward to beginning the school year with their Newcomers in this way.